Meditation for Nurses

 “I need to take a class or be trained in meditation to be good at it.”

-It is helpful to follow a guided meditation where the teacher instructs how to breathe, what to visualize, and where to focus your attention.
+It is helpful to follow a guided meditation where the teacher instructs you on how to breathe, what to visualize, and where to focus your attention.
 Meditation is an inclusive practice that anyone can do with or without training.
 People can practice meditation formally, under the guidance of a trained teacher, or integrate mindful concepts into their daily lives to prevent compassion fatigue and burnout [11].
-There is no special equipment or membership needed to establish a meditation practice.
+No special equipment or membership is needed to establish a meditation practice.

 “Once I’ve mastered mindfulness, I will be happy or achieve X, Y, or Z.”

 While this might sound counterintuitive, mindfulness is not something you can successfully achieve.
-Humans are born with the higher cognitive function of self-awareness and attunement.
+Humans are born with higher cognitive functions, such as self-awareness and attunement.
 Suppose we enter a meditation practice to solve problems with ourselves or the world.
 In that case, we miss the opportunity to join the present moment and live as a human “being” [7].
 Mindfulness allows individuals to come home to themselves and experience the world with openness and acceptance [7].
 It is the process, not the outcome or the end.

 Ask yourself...